rshevchuk-git/mcp/src/aws-mcp-server/README.md

     "awslabs.aws-mcp-server": {
       "command": "uvx",
       "args": [
-        "awslabs.aws-mcp-server@latest",
+        "awslabs.aws-mcp-server@latest"
       ],
       "env": {
         "AWS_REGION": "us-east-1", // Required.
 Set your default region to be assumed for CLI commands, if not specified explicitly in the request.
-        "AWS_PROFILE": "profile", // Optional.
+        "AWS_PROFILE": "default", // Optional.
 AWS Profile for credentials, 'default' will be used if not specified.
         "READ_OPERATIONS_ONLY": "false", // Optional.
 Only allows read-only operations as per ReadOnlyAccess policy.
 Default is "false"
         "AWS_MCP_TELEMETRY": "false" // Optional.
 Allow the storage of telemetry data.
 Default is "false" },